Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 <ins>Please keep in mind that workers are threads and have an overhead</ins>.
 So for very fast computation environments (in memory computation) is not needed to change the workers' number or the queue length.
 A worker and the standard queue's length will guarantee the fastest performances.
 However, you can change those values passing the right parameters to the builder.

+The internal queue is a blocking queue and has a configurable size.
+We want a blocking queue to avoid out of memory exceptions.
+Please use configuration parameters to handle scalability.

 The bus keeps inside the memory state the current status of listeners' registration.
 A listener will register to the bus on particular events.
 So can happen that many listeners register to the bus for the same event.
 Therefore, when an event is posted to the bus a registration list is created and sent to the workers.
 A worker take the list and iterate over registrations to execute them all.
 Order of registration is guaranteed.
 So if a listener registers before another events will be delivered accordingly.